licensezero/guide.licensezero.com/index.md

 This guide begins with a [step-by-step guide to offering licenses through licensezero.com](#step-by-step).

 From there, it [takes a deeper dive into the business model](#public-private).
-The implementation details take the form of three kinds of forms: [License Zero's free license choices, Parity and Prosperity](#public-licenses), the [private licenses](#private-licnsees) that customers buy, and [waivers](#waivers), which work like free private licenses.
+The implementation details take the form of three kinds of forms: [License Zero's free license choices, Parity and Prosperity](#public-licenses), the [private licenses](#private-licnsees) that customers buy, and [freebies](#freebies), or free private licenses.

 The next section gives [an overview of licensezero.com](#licensezero.com), followed by [an introduction to Artless Devices, the company that runs License Zero](#artless-devices).